 Tourmaline is a mineral, from colorless to black, varies in properties Some have names that are misleading to non-specialists.
 For example, the green type of tourmaline is known as the Brazilian emerald.

 Tourmaline is special in every way.
 Its piezoelectric properties are widely known, when crystals change their usual qualities under external influence, charging, as it should be, oppositely from two sides.
 The special physical properties of the miracle silicate make it possible to use it in radio engineering, medicine for the manufacture of various devices, including household use (medical pillows, mattresses, healing belts for joints), for air ionization.
-Thanks to this gem, the polarization of light was discovered, an amazing phenomenon that contributed to the creation of photo filters and even liquid crystal screens.
+Thanks to this gem, the polarization of light were discovered, an amazing phenomenon that contributed to the creation of photo filters and even liquid crystal screens.

 Much more often glass is given out as a precious mineral, so it is worth knowing how to identify authenticity:

 It is not known when exactly tourmaline was discovered — the magical properties of the gem were already known in ancient Rome, but it is unlikely that the Latins were the first to know about the stone.
 The mineral was also used in Russia, but in Western Europe, it was not appreciated until the era of the Great Geographical Discoveries.

 In the 16th century, Dutch sailors brought gems similar to emeralds and rubies from the island of Ceylon (Sri Lanka).
 This was tourmaline — “a stone that attracts ash” in translation from the language of the aborigines.
 The mineral was appreciated — since then it has never gone out of fashion in Europe.